wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

 = 1.0-RC2 =
+* ADD: writing a lot of AD attributes to WordPress table usermeta, so they can be used with other Plugins like "Extra User Details".
+The meta keys are set to adi_<attribute_name> (e.g. "adi_department", "adi_telephonenumber" and "adi_manager").
 * ADD: More debug information from Test Tool.
 You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
 * CHANGE: Now using an extended version of adLDAP 3.3.2
 * FIX: Account suffix was accidently used for bind user.
 Fixed in adLDAP.php.
 (Issue #0009.
 Thanks to Tobias Bochmann for the bug report.)